 Your doctor, however, seems skeptical.
 They ask whether you could be pregnant or if the symptoms relate to your period.
 You assure them the symptoms come and go at all times and that you’re definitely not pregnant.

-You already noted in your paperwork that you’re working with a therapist, but you mention this again.
-You try to explain that you think your low mood relates more to your regular pain, discomfort, and lack of energy.
+You try to explain that you think your low mood relates more to living with chronic pain, discomfort, and lack of energy.

 Their dismissal doesn’t feel right, but, then, you didn’t go to medical school, either.
 If they say your symptoms are nothing to worry about, well, maybe they really aren’t that bad, after all.